chmadran/minishell/README.md

 Then we `execute_command_or_builtin`, indeed if the type is ERROR we start by handling it by printing the correct error message and assigning the exit_code to 127.
 Now if the type is not ERROR and not OTHERS it means its a builtin we had to recreate.
 We send our exec arg to `execute_builtin` and then to the correct recreated builtin function (cd, echo, env, export, exit, pwd or unset).
 Finally, if the type is neither ERROR nor a known BUILTIN then it's OTHERS.
 The exec arg is sent to `execute_command` that will `search_path_command` check if the command sent as argv[0] is an existing pathname under the environment variable `PATH`.
 If not (TOFILL), else it returns true and stores it in the exec structure under `char *pathname`.

-NOT SURe WHY WE CHECK WHETHER A PATH NOT FOUND IS EXECUTABLE THEN IS_DIR OR NOT...
+NOT SURE WHY WE CHECK WHETHER A PATH NOT FOUND IS EXECUTABLE THEN IS_DIR OR NOT...
 TBC

 Things to note :
 *  When we check if an entry is a directory, the correct type for representing a directory stream in C is DIR, and it is typically used in conjunction with the `opendir`, `readdir`, and `closedir` functions from the <dirent.h> header